 'Sovereignty as Responsibility', in The Globalization of International Society, eds.
 Christian Reus-Smit and Tim Dunne, (Oxford: Oxford University Press, forthcoming).

 'Is Human Security a Solution?', in Asia-Pacific Security, eds.
-Andrew Carr and Joanne Wallis, (Washington DC: Georgetown University Press, in press 2016).
+Andrew Carr and Joanne Wallis, (Washington DC: Georgetown University Press, 2016).

 'Asia Pacific and South Asia', in The Oxford Handbook on the Responsibility to Protect, eds.
 Tim Dunne and Alex Bellamy, (Oxford: Oxford University Press, 2016).